Maseno-Debate/MasenoLawtomator/README.md

 ## 🎓 **Overview**

-**MasenoLawtomator** is a lightweight, early-stage legal automation toolkit designed to help law students at **Maseno University School of Law** work faster and produce better-formatted documents.
+**MasenoLawtomator** is a lightweight, early-stage legal automation toolkit designed to help law students at **Maseno University School of Law** draft faster and produce cleaner, better-formatted documents.

-This initial version focuses **only on Microsoft Word VBA macros**, allowing students to automate repetitive tasks such as formatting, numbering, citations, and document cleanup.
+This initial version focuses on **Microsoft Word VBA macros**, giving students simple automation for formatting, numbering, citations, and document cleanup.

-As the project grows, more scripts, templates, and tools will be added—starting simple, but building toward a full legal-tech toolkit.
+As the project grows, more tools and scripts will be added—starting simple, but evolving into a complete legal-tech toolkit.

 ---